 • Milk – You can either use whole milk (this is not a diet recipe, after all) or buttermilk.
 I’d steer clear of the lemon / vinegar and milk substitute, however– it could alter how these rise.

 • An Egg – This binds everything together into a luscious batter, helps with the coloring, and helps rise these waffles to their greatest potential.
+With this recipe, you will not need to beat eggs until stiff peaks form or make the batter ahead of time and wait until the next morning.

 • Vanilla Extract – Just a kiss of it.
-Vanilla adds a fragrant sweetness that makes the smell of these perfect Belgian Waffles so enticing.
+Vanilla extract adds a fragrant sweetness that makes the smell of these perfect Belgian Waffles so enticing.

 How to make the best Belgian waffles

-A Sunday morning spent in a sunny kitchen, surrounded by fairytale-like wisps of steam slowly fluttering from the Belgian waffle iron, is oddly reassuring— no matter what time of the year.
+A Sunday morning spent in a sunny kitchen, surrounded by fairytale-like wisps of steam slowly fluttering from the Belgian waffle maker, is oddly reassuring— no matter what time of the year.
 You don’t need earsplitting machinery or a workout to mix up delectable waffles, which is one of the many reasons why you’ll adore this recipe.
 Everything practically comes together in a few stirs.
 That’s it.
 Oh, happy day!

 These methods and tips are acceptable, of course— everyone has a technique that works for them.